johnkerl/miller/docs/src/manpage.md

        -s {file name}           Take command-line flags from file name.
 For more information please see
                                 https://miller.readthedocs.io/en/latest/scripting/.
+       -x                       If any record has an error value in it, report it and stop the process.
+The default is to print the field value as `(error)` and continue.

 1mOUTPUT-COLORIZATION FLAGS0m
        Miller uses colors to highlight outputs.
 You can specify color preferences.